makemyA/WebSite-widget-Booking/README.md

 Once the concept is born, I had to choice tools to make the website and the plugin alive.
 I had already some experiences of building things with JS framework like VueJs or ReactJs but i needed a way to build good SEO and loading perfomance.

-After some research, I decide to apply the JAM stack architecture with the use of **Gatsby** as site generator and **netlify** as serverless provider.
+After some research, I decide to apply the [Jamstack](https://jamstack.org/) architecture with the use of **Gatsby** as site generator and **netlify** as serverless provider.

-JAM stack gives to the front-end developer some Super Powers.
+Jamstack gives to the front-end developer some Super Powers.

 - All the backend is managed by netlify but still allow me to communicate with server via netlify lambda functions.
 - allow static Website to use dynamic data via some external api